Budapest in 24 Hours: An Essential Itinerary

 - Budapest Card: €44 including free transport, museum entries, and various discounts

-Always validate single tickets before journeys.
-Failure to present valid tickets to inspectors results in on-the-spot fines.
+Always validate single tickets before your journeys.
+If you don't have a valid ticket when inspectors check, you get hit with on-the-spot fines.

 Attraction | Est. Visit Time | Location | Key Tip |